Yale School of Management: MBA for Executives

 The MBA for Executives at SOM during the 2017–18 academic year includes 71 students, 35% of whom are women.
 Graduates of the MBA for Executives program go through the full MBA-integrated core curriculum.
 They also take advanced management courses as well as colloquia and advanced courses in one of three areas of focus: healthcare, asset management, or sustainability.

 Master of Advanced Management

-The Master of Advanced Management (MAM) is a one-year degree program for exceptional MBA graduates from top international business schools who aspire to become global leaders for business and society.
-The MAM program gathers the most promising management students from around the world to exchange ideas and points of view that complement the knowledge and skills they learned in their home countries as MBA students.
+The Master of Advanced Management (MAM) is a one-year degree program for MBA graduates from international business schools.

 Admission to the Master of Advanced Management program is available to MBA students from top international business schools, including those in the Global Network for Advanced Management, who either (1) have recently graduated with an MBA degree or (2) who are enrolled in an MBA program and expect to receive their MBA degree or equivalent before matriculating at Yale.

 Yale SOM may admit exceptional students from the Global Network for Advanced Management member schools who have not yet completed their MBA or equivalent degree provided.

 The MAM class of 2022 is composed of 55 students from 27 countries and 17 Global Network for Advanced Management schools and is 45% women.